Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Study Methodology

 \end{enumerate}

-This work, including the survey questionnaire, the participant identification procedure, and the survey and interview protocols, was approved by our institution's ethics review board.
+This study, including the survey questionnaire, the participant identification procedure, and the survey and interview protocols, was approved by our institution's ethics review board.
 An overview of our methodology is depicted in \Cref{fig:methods}.